jty-AMSS/Fast-Lower-Bound-On-FAG/README.md

 ```
 to get the rounding reslut
 y_Gram and y_Moment is the rounding results by null space of Gram matrix and rank-1 approx of Moment matrix.

+### demos
+The Numerical experiments of the paper can be performed by "Numerical_experiments.m"